gin390/Flappy-Penguin/README.md

 # Flappy-Penguin
 A 2D vertical scroller game about a penguin trying to fly.
-Try not to fall!
-Made using Processing.
+Try not to fall!\n Made using Processing.
 (NOTE: Not related to "Flappy Bird".
 But it was a cute name and I am unimaginative, so I took it.)

 To play this game, go to: